LakeinLove/Mage-The-Awakening/Lexicon/Keys.md

 For example, a portal might only open on the summer solstice, or a hidden path might be visible to anyone of the mage’s bloodline.

-Spells that can be Keyed are called out in their descriptions, usually at the cost of a Reach.
+Spells that can be Keyed are called out in their descriptions, usually at the cost of a [[Reach]].

 The Key may have a number of requirements equal to the spell’s Potency.